top of page

 EXPERTS

-Consider instructing your own Chartered Surveyor, who can attend at your property and can see the works and give you feedback.
+Consider instructing a Chartered Surveyor who can attend at your property and can see the works and give you feedback.
 This is vital evidence you can rely on going forward.

 FINALLY